Kakejcov

 Kakejcov ([ˈkakɛjtsof]) is a municipality and village in Rokycany District in the Plzeň Region of the Czech Republic.
 It has about 100 inhabitants.

 Kakejcov lies approximately 10 km south of Rokycany, 21 km south-east of Plzeň, and 74 km south-west of Prague.

+History

+From 1960 to 1979, Kakejcov was part of Mešno.
+From 1980 to 1991, it was a municipal part of Mirošov.
+Since 1992, it has been an independent municipality.